Architecture

 csr.rs PKCS#10 CSR parsing and validation

-issue.rs End-entity certificate issuance
+issue.rs End-entity and CA certificate issuance (issue_certificate,

 revoke.rs CRL generation